gravitational/teleport/docs/3.1/admin-guide.md

     # command line (CLI) users via password+HOTP
     web_listen_addr: 0.0.0.0:3080

-    # The DNS name the proxy server is accessible by cluster users.
-Defaults to
+    # The DNS name the proxy HTTPS endpoint as accessible by cluster users.
-    # the proxy's hostname if not specified.
-If running multiple proxies behind
+    # Defaults to the proxy's hostname if not specified.
+If running multiple
-    # a load balancer, this name must point to the load balancer
+    # proxies behind a load balancer, this name must point to the load balancer
     # (see public_addr section below)
     public_addr: proxy.example.com:3080

-    # The DNS name of the SSH proxy server that is accessible by cluster clients.
+    # The DNS name of the proxy SSH endpoint as accessible by cluster clients.
     # Defaults to the proxy's hostname if not specified.
-If running multiple proxies behind
+If running multiple proxies
-    # a load balancer, this name must point to the load balancer.
-Use TCP load balancer
+    # behind a load balancer, this name must point to the load balancer.
-    # because this port uses SSH protocol.
-If set, used
+    # Use a TCP load balancer because this port uses SSH protocol.
-    # by tsh to connect to the cluster instead of the default value.
     ssh_public_addr: proxy.example.com:3023

     # TLS certificate for the HTTPS connection.
 Configuring these properly is